The Royal Family (play)

 The Royal Family is a play written by George S. Kaufman and Edna Ferber.
 Its premiere on Broadway was at the Selwyn Theatre on 28 December 1927, where it ran for 345 performances to close in October 1928.
 It was included in Burns Mantle's The Best Plays of 1927–1928.

+Plot

+The exploits of the Barrymore-Drew family are parodied in this George S. Kaufman and Edna Ferber comedy.